 “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”

-Morris conducted his day to day Morris and Company work at his riverside home, as well as beginning experiments with weaving, continuing to write poetry and novels, as well as meeting some of the most influential minds of the time through his socialist campaigning.
+Morris conducted his day to day Morris and Company work at his riverside home.
+He also began experiments with weaving, writing poetry and novels, as well as meeting some of the most influential minds of the time through his socialist campaigning.
 Kelmscott House was a hub of creative and political activity.
 However, it was also a family home, decorated with Morris’s extraordinarily elegant furnishings.

 There are some wonderful contemporary descriptions and stories about this beautiful riverside home.
 May, Morris’s younger daughter, recalled: